Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## How about Jekyll?

-So how about Jekyll, as it is very well suited in separating content from the logic?
+So how about Jekyll, since it is very good at separating content from the logic?
 And yes, it is in fact very well possible to create a JSON API endpoint with Jekyll!

-This is where my JekyllConf 2019 talk is all about.

 **Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.**

-Typically, Jekyll is used because it is simple, safe, blog aware and fast, but the functionality is limited.
-Especially useful for presentational websites, blogs or even museum websites.
+Typically, Jekyll is used because it is simple, safe, blog aware and fast.
+However, its functionality is limited.
+It is specially useful for presentational websites, blogs or even museum websites.
 Furthermore, obviously in Jekyll you can only use the GET method here because the application is static.

 ## Perfect match

-In fact, all together, this makes Jekyll a perfect match when we use it's content as API used in applications with more functionality, like React.
+In fact, taken all together, this makes Jekyll a perfect match when we use it's content as API used in applications with more functionality, like React.
 Or what, if you have a limited amount of data and you need a fake API in a proof-of-concept (POC).

 I know that there are different solutions out there to use fake online API's for testing, like <a href="https://jsonplaceholder.typicode.com/" target="_blank" rel="noopener noreferrer">**JSONplaceholder**</a>.
-But you still have to code your content and nobody likes that.
+But you still have to code your content and nobody likes doing that.
 With Jekyll, on the other hand, you can write content just like an editor.

 But let's get started now.